vpon-sdk/vpon-sdk.github.io/en/ios/ios-integration-guide.en.md

 Third, find `Embedded Binaries` under `General` and click `+` to add `VpadnSDKAdKit.framework`
 ![]({{site.imgurl}}/ios_framework_3.png)

-Remember you have added the framework in `Embedded Binaries`.
+Remember to check whether the framework in `Embedded Binaries` has been added.
 ![]({{site.imgurl}}/ios_framework_4.png)

 Finally, import the framework: